Creatiwity/witycms-doc/adminsettings.md

 ### Left menu

-At the left of the administration panel, you have different tabs who gives you access to manage different part of the selected application.
+At the left, you have different tabs who gives you access to manage different part of the selected application.

 ### Content